AnushaNagesh97/CoffeeShop/README.md

 1. Clone the project into your local system.
 2. `cd CoffeeShop`
 3. Execute `npm install`.  // This will install all the required dependencies into your machine.
-4. Execute `node server` to connect to the backend
+4. Execute `npm start` to start the app.
+This will hot-reload changes to the backend and frontend files.
-5. Execute `node app` to execute front end logic

 # TODO:
 1. Connect to DB and create models